 Will I still need to give an End of Semester Performance?

 Yes.
 End of Semester Performances, sometimes referred to as juries at other institutions, will be worked out individually between teacher and student and submitted, in live or pre-recorded fashion, in week 15 of our semester.

-What classes will be fully online in Fall?
+What classes will be fully online in Spring?

 We determined that courses using 75% or more lecture format or ones that can work well online, will move to that format, with occasional in-person meetings as appropriate.
 This was determined by faculty as the most helpful format for student success.
 A combination of asynchronous and synchronous instruction will be employed.
-For Fall 2020, the following courses will follow this format:
+For Spring 2021, the following courses will follow this format:

 Courses that use less lecture and more “hands-on” learning will move to a hybrid modality, where online instruction will be supplemented by rotating in-person meetings, student-led small groups, and one-on-one meetings with faculty.
 These courses include:

 All of our ensembles will run in a modified “in-person” fashion for Spring 2021.
 Ensemble size will be capped at 5 students and these will meet in large spaces, suitable for such meetings.
 Masks and social distancing will be observed at all times and playing time limited to 30 minutes per session.